the-bootcamp-project/Browser-Extension-with-Web-Ext-Svelte-TypeScript-Webpack/README.md

 ## 🏆 Acknowledgements 🏆

-Thanks for these awesome resources that were used during the development of the **Bootcamp Project: Browser Extension (with Svelte)**:
+Thanks for these awesome resources that were used during the development of the **Bootcamp Project: Browser Extension with Web-Ext Svelte TypeScript Webpack**: